top of page

 What is the Ground Score Metal Detecting App?

 Ground Score is the only metal detecting app built to help you log your finds, track your hunt sessions, and save your detector settings — all in one place.
-You can upload one or multiple photos for each find, and if you choose, share them to a public community feed to show off your best digs.
+You can upload one or multiple photos for each find, and if you choose, share them to a public feed to show off your best digs.
 Sharing is always optional, and exact locations are never shared.

 As a subscriber, you also get exclusive access to join our Recovery Helper Directory — a premium feature that lets others find and contact you if they’ve lost something in your area.
 People searching for lost items can access the directory for free, even without a subscription, so it’s a great way to connect and help others while getting more out of your hobby.